Nerixyz/instagram_mqtt/README.md

 To see what's new, visit the [changelog](CHANGELOG.md).

-## TODO

--   Proper descriptions for events
--   Error handling
--   Testing... a lot.

 # RealtimeClient

 The RealtimeClient is used, as the name implies, for in-app communication.